Student rights

 On these pages you can read about what rights and obligations you have as a student.
-You can for example find information on admission, examination, exam writing and equality.
+You can for example find information on admissions, examination, exam writing and study breaks.

 The basic regulations for higher education are set out in the Higher Education Act (SFS 1992:1434) and the Higher Education Ordinance (SFS 1993:100) which also include subsequent amendments.

-What decisions can be appealed and how do you do?
+What decisions can be appealed and how you proceed.

 What educational elements are mandatory and how you make up missed components.